SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/01-Data-Types-In-MySQL-Server.md

 | FLOAT | A single-precision floating point number | decimal (precision to 23 digits)|
 | DOUBLE| A double-precision floating point number | decimal (24 to 53 digits) |

-INTEGER, SMALLINT, DECIMAL and NUMERIC are called exact numeric types, while DOUBLE AND FLOAT are of varying precision.
+INTEGER, SMALLINT, DECIMAL, and NUMERIC are called exact numeric types, while DOUBLE AND FLOAT are of varying precision.

 ```Java
 INT[(M)][UNSIGNED];  // "M" is the count of digits stored for the value